greg-md/ng-facebook/README.md

 ### threshold

-By default images are loaded when they appear on the screen.
+By default plugins are loaded when they appear on the screen.
-If you want images to load earlier use threshold parameter.
+If you want plugins to load earlier, use threshold parameter.
 Setting threshold to 200 causes image to load 200 pixels before it appears on viewport.

+_Example:_

 ```html
 <img src="loading.jpg" gg-lazy-load="lazy-image.jpg" threshold="200" />